s-baumann/UnivariateFunctions.jl/README.md

 ## Approximation and regression
 So for this package supports the creation of the following approximation schemes:
 * OLS regression.
 The create_ols_approximation function can create a UnivariateFunction approximating a linear relationship.
 The degree input to this function can be used to specify the number of higher powers of x to be used in approximating y.
 For instance if the degree is two then y will be approximated as a linear combination of x and x^2 as well as an intercept (if the intercept boolean is true).
 * Chebyshev polynomials - This will approximate a function using the Chebyshev basis functions.
-This approximation function can then be integreted which accomplished Chebyshev–Gauss quadrature.
+This approximation function can then be integrated to accomplish Chebyshev–Gauss quadrature.